All Episodes

 Absolutely nothing.

-They've done nothing but lie, they support the Dem.
+They've done nothing but lie.

 They support Obama.

-Now Rubio is attacking the ICE and the border patrol agents as liars.
+Now Rubio is attacking the ICE and the Border Patrol agents as liars.

-Then you jump on the KKK and he's talking to Dr Trump that he won't denounce KKK, which he has over and over and over.
+Then you jump on the KKK and he's talking to Trump that he won't denounce KKK, which he has over and over and over.

 I'm just absolutely livid.

-I'm tired of being attacked, I'm tired of being lied to.
+I'm tired of being lied to.

 They have absolutely no integrity at all.